Skip to content

 » READ MORE: Trump says only he can ‘prevent World War III,’ but his embrace of autocrats endangers the USA. | Trudy Rubin

 Even worse, Trump believes that “peace through strength” means he alone can make foreign policy via his friendships with dictators.
-That approach already failed with North Korea and Iran, who bulked up their arsenal of nuclear matériel and long-range missiles after Trump’s first-term efforts at personal diplomacy.
+That approach was a loser with North Korea and Iran, who bulked up their arsenal of nuclear matériel, bombs and long-range missiles after Trump’s failed first-term efforts at personal diplomacy.
 Trump’s buddy Putin is now helping both countries develop their weapons systems further.

 Many observers believe the only explanation for Trump’s affinity for Putin must be that Russian security services have compromising material on him.
 To the contrary, I believe that affinity has grown out of Trump’s admiration for the Russian dictator’s macho persona — and ability to rule without being pestered by legislators, the press, demonstrations, or any curbs on his power.
 Never mind if Putin has his opponents poisoned or sent to Siberia (questioned on this, Trump once said, “We’ve got a lot of killers, too”).